What is the gold standard?

 Gold Specie Standard

-In this system the unit of currency is either based on the value of a
+In this system the unit of currency is either based on the value of a gold coin that is in

 circulation, or has the same value as that gold coin.
 This doesn’t mean that all coins in